m0nad/awesome-privilege-escalation/README.md

  - [juicy-potato](https://github.com/ohpe/juicy-potato): A sugared version of RottenPotatoNG, with a bit of juice, i.e. another Local Privilege Escalation tool, from a Windows Service Accounts to NT AUTHORITY\SYSTEM.
  - [Potato](https://github.com/foxglovesec/Potato): Potato Privilege Escalation on Windows 7, 8, 10, Server 2008, Server 2012.
  - [PowerSploit](https://github.com/PowerShellMafia/PowerSploit): PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
+ - [PrivescCheck](https://github.com/itm4n/PrivescCheck): Enumerate common Windows security misconfigurations which can be leveraged for privilege escalation and gather various information which might be useful for exploitation and/or post-exploitation, by itm4n
  - [RoguePotato](https://github.com/antonioCoco/RoguePotato): Another Windows Local Privilege Escalation from Service Account to System by splinter_code/antonioCoco
  - [RottenPotato](https://github.com/foxglovesec/RottenPotato): RottenPotato local privilege escalation from service account to SYSTEM.
 (No longer maintained)
  - [RottenPotatoNG](https://github.com/breenmachine/RottenPotatoNG): New version of RottenPotato as a C++ DLL and standalone C++ binary - no need for meterpreter or other tools.